Forest-Economics-Goettingen/optimLanduse/README.md

 <a name="1.
 Einleitung">Introduction</a>
 </h3>

+The question when managing ecosystems is how to simultaneously combat biodiversity loss and maintain ecosystem functioning while increasing human welfare.
+Designing multifunctional landscapes means deciding upon the composition and configuration of land-cover types, given that landscape patterns drive the landscape\`s ecological value and its ability to satisfy societal demands.
+Land-cover allocation models, and among them particularly optimization approaches, have proven helpful in revealing trade-offs between multiple objectives and services provided by different land-cover compositions.

-The R package **optimLanduse** provides tools for easy and systematic applications of the robust multiobjective land-cover composition optimization approach of Knoke et al. (2016).
-It includes tools to determine the land-cover composition that best balances the multiple functions and services a landscape can provide, and tools for understanding and visualizing how these compromises are reasoned.
-The **README.md** below guides users through the application and highlights possible use-cases on the basis of a published data set.
-Illustrating the consequences of considering alternative (sets of) ecosystem functions on the theoretically optimal landscape composition provides easily interpretable information for landscape modeling and decision-making.
+The R package **optimLanduse** provides functions for easy and systematic applications of the robust multiobjective land-cover composition optimization approach of Knoke et al. (2016).
+It includes tools to determine the land-cover composition that best balances the multiple functions and services a landscape can provide, and tools for deeper understanding and visualizing the contributions of the distinct indicators.

 *(CP: Der Satz davor ist mir nicht ganz klar, interpretable gibt es schon aber klingt schon arg genglisch.
 Das Ergebnis soll in landscape